Humanitarian arm of Syrian opposition stumbles at audit hurdle

 The ACU's most high-profile project so far has been to lead seven rounds of polio vaccinations as part of a task force which included local councils and NGOs in seven provinces.

-The UK has allocated more than a hundred times more aid to Syria in total - 329 million pounds - than it has to the ACU.
-It has given most to large international NGOs and U.N. agencies which often use local Syrian organisations to deliver aid.
+The UK has allocated more than a hundred times more aid to Syria in total - 329 million pounds ($537 million) - than it has to the ACU.
+It has given most to large international NGOs and U.N. agencies which often use local Syrian organizations to deliver aid.

 (Editing by Nick Tattersall and Philippa Fletcher)